Graate-Org/NEAR-Block-Dice--AssemblyScript/README.md

 ### Top-level `yarn` commands

 - run `yarn test` to run all tests
-  - (!) be sure to run `yarn build:release` at least once before:
-    - run `yarn test:unit` to run only unit tests
-    - run `yarn test:simulate` to run only simulation tests
 - run `yarn build` to quickly verify build status
 - run `yarn clean` to clean up build folder